 External Ids for KCNK16 Gene

 The protein encoded by this gene belongs to the family of potassium channel proteins containing two pore-forming P domains.
 This channel is an open rectifier which primarily passes outward current under physiological K+ concentrations.
 This gene is expressed predominantly in the pancreas and is activated at alkaline pH.
 Several alternatively spliced transcript variants encoding different isoforms have been identified for this gene. [provided by RefSeq, Sep 2008]

 GeneCards Summary for KCNK16 Gene

 KCNK16 (Potassium Two Pore Domain Channel Subfamily K Member 16) is a Protein Coding gene.
-Among its related pathways are Sweet Taste Signaling and Hepatic ABC Transporters.
+Among its related pathways are Hepatic ABC Transporters and Sweet Taste Signaling.
 GO annotations related to this gene include ion channel activity and voltage-gated ion channel activity.
 An important paralog of this gene is KCNK17.

 UniProtKB/Swiss-Prot for KCNK16 Gene

 Outward rectifying potassium channel.
 Produces rapidly activating and non-inactivating outward rectifier K(+) currents.